lm3nitro/Projects/New/Bash/Sendmail.md

 /etc/init.d/sendmail reload
 ```

+> [!NOTE]
-Note that the service will try to resolve your fully qualified domain name.
+> The service will try to resolve your fully qualified domain name.
 If it’s not configured, the process may hang for a minute, but it will eventually start.
 Check the status of the Sendmail service to get a report on any errors it encounters.

-#### ## Configuration test:
+## Configuration Test:

-Syntax:
+To test the configuration, below is the syntax and command that I used:

 ```
 $ echo "Just testing my sendmail gmail relay" | mail -s "Sendmail gmail Relay" my-email@my-domain.com
 ```

 ![Pasted image 20241017144757](https://github.com/user-attachments/assets/6b29f79b-6f2c-4842-9ead-07148d43df66)

 ```
 cat /var/log/mail.log | tail